isabella232/advertising-cloud.en/help/dsp/inventory/simple-deal-settings.md

 ### [!UICONTROL Select & Upload [Media Type]]

-(New ads only) Screens to create a new [first-party ad](/help/dsp/campaign-management/ads/ad-create.md) or [third-party ad](/help/dsp/campaign-management/ads/ad-create-third-party.md).
+(New ads only) Screens to create a new [third-party ad](/help/dsp/campaign-management/ads/ad-create-third-party.md).

 ### [!UICONTROL Feed Details]